 At Blume we love nutrient dense superfoods and matcha is no exception.
-Matcha is a type of green tea made from grinding whole green tea leaves into a rich powder full of soul soothing benefits.
+Matcha is a type of green tea made from grinding whole green tea leaves into a rich powder, full-of-soul, soothing benefits.
 The powder boasts a higher nutrient potency than goji berries and thanks to the natural substance l-theanine found in the leaves, sipping on this vibrant green goddess will calm your body and mind.
 L-theanine is an amino acid found in tea that helps send nerve impulses to the brain and increases focus, eases mental distress (hint, anxiety), and improves sleep.
+Our coconut matcha blend is formulated with coconut milk powder for extra creaminess, and moringa leaf powder for extra antioxidants, iron and B vitamins.
 Your well-being will be singing its praises!

-Matcha’s superpowers start with its richness of antioxidants, vitamins, minerals, chlorophyll, and amino acids and go all the way to potentially helping prevent heart disease, type 2 Diabetes and even cancer.
+Matcha’s superpowers start with its richness of antioxidants, vitamins, minerals, chlorophyll, and amino acids and go all the way to potentially helping prevent heart disease, type 2 diabetes and even possibly cancer.

 Matcha is full of antioxidants

 Antioxidants are molecules naturally produced in the body as well as in a variety of foods that help your body protect itself from harmful free radicals.
 Oxidative stress occurs when free radicals outnumber antioxidants, which can lead to damaging your DNA and increase your risk of disease.
 In need of an antioxidant boost?
-Matcha contains a type of antioxidant called a catechin which helps prevent cell damage by stabilizing free radicals.
-Matcha has up to 137 times more catechins than other types of green tea.
-It is also rich in polyphenol antioxidants which have been linked to regulating blood sugar and blood pressure levels, are anti-aging, and protect against heart disease and cancer.
+Matcha contains a type of antioxidant called catechins which helps prevent cell damage by stabilizing free radicals.
+Matcha has up to 137 times more antioxidants than other types of green tea.
+It is also rich in polyphenol antioxidants which have been linked to regulating blood sugar and blood pressure levels, anti-aging, and protecting against heart disease and cancer.

 Matcha enhances mood and concentration

 Looking to have peaceful focus without falling asleep during the work day?
-Matcha weighs in at just 35 mg of caffeine per serving so you can forget the caffeine jitters and crash by 10am.
+Matcha weighs in at just 65 mg of caffeine per 1 tsp (and only about 35 mg in a serving of Blume Coconut Matcha), compared to 100 mg of caffeine in a cup of coffee.
 Matcha creates an alert calmness caused by the combination of low caffeine and the amino acid l-theanine, which increases alpha wave activity in the brain.
 When these two forces combine your body will be in a state of wakeful relaxation with decreased stress levels and lowered anxiety.
-L-theanine also boosts the feel-good hormones serotonin and dopamine, so matcha will leave you feeling sip-happy!
+So you can forget the caffeine jitters and crash by 10am.
+L-theanine boosts the feel-good hormones serotonin and dopamine, so matcha will leave you feeling sip-happy!

 Matcha detoxifies your liver